CarlieHamilton/Carlie-Portfolio/README.md

 The mobile and tablet layouts of the website are single column style, with the main difference being that the tablet view has the same menu as the desktop style.

-The desktop and table menu is missing from the header (splash page) of the site, but once you scroll down it becomes fixed to the top of the page - again so you do not have to scroll to access the different parts of the website.
+The desktop and table menu is missing from the header (splash page) of the site, but once you scroll down it becomes fixed (sticky) to the top of the page - again so you do not have to scroll to access the different parts of the website.

+The website also has smooth scrolling when it navigates between sections.

 #### Header